DaanS8/ScalableRecognition/README.md

     certainty_percentage = min(100, inliers - 5) * inliers / sum_inliers

-sum_inliers is the sum of the inliers of the remaining candidates.
+`sum_inliers` is the sum of the inliers of the remaining candidates.
 This results in a percentage between 0 and 100 representing the certainty of every match.
-A binary value of certainty for the best match could be set as followed:
+A binary value of certainty for the best match is set as followed:

     if sum_inliers < 105 or certainty_percentage < 50:
         UNCERTAIN